-Update on the status of the Planning Grant.
+Update on the status of the Planning Grant Application.
 Most Recent Activity:

 A Planning Grant in the amount of \$4,640,675 was awarded to the Gulf Consortium on June 23, 2016.
 The Gulf Consortium executed the grant agreement on June 28, 2016.
 Langton Consulting and Consortium staff have developed the financial control systems and enrolled the Consortium in invoicing and payment systems and commenced the drawdown and disbursement of federal grant funds.
 Three payment requests totally \$506,303.27 have been submitted and paid to date.
 The Gulf Consortium's first Financial Progress report for the period of 9/23/14-9/30/16 was submitted on 10/30/16.
 Full Background on Post Award Process/Procedure:

 The Consortium submitted its fourth payment request in the amount of \$14,373.43 through RAAMS on March 10, 2017.
-As of March 17, this payment request was still pending.
+This payment was approved in RAAMS on March 29 and submitted to ASAP the same day.
 The Consortium's next Financial Progress report is due April 30, 2017.
+Langton Associates This report was given to the Executive Committee at its meeting on March 30, 2017.
 Fiscal Impact:

 Under Work Order #5, the Consortium agreed to pay ESA a \$5,000 flat fee monthly for grant management services (Task 15) provided by Langton Consulting.
 Attachments:

 None

+Recommendation:

 For information only.

-Lisa King Langton Consulting On: March 21, 2017

-AGENDA ITEM 8.2

-Agenda Item 8.2 Planning Grant Update: Analysis of Work Orders Approved and Planning Grant Award

-Presentation of ESA Work Orders approved to date and a comparison of that encumbered amount with respect to the Planning Grant Award.

-On April 22, 2016, the Gulf Consortium Board of Directors approved a contract amendment for the ESA Consulting Team to assist the Consortium in developing Florida's State Expenditure Plan for the Governor's submission to the Restoration Council for the Spill Impact Component of the RESTORE Act.
+Lisa King Langton Consulting On: March 31, 2017 AGENDA ITEM 14.2 Gulf Consortium Board of Directors April 6, 2017 Agenda Item 14.2 Planning Grant Update: Analysis of Work Orders Approved and Planning Grant Award Executive Summary: Presentation of ESA Work Orders approved to date and a comparison of that encumbered amount with respect to the Planning Grant Award.
+Background: On April 22, 2016, the Gulf Consortium Board of Directors approved a contract amendment for the ESA Consulting Team to assist the Consortium in developing Florida's State Expenditure Plan for the Governor's submission to the Restoration Council for the Spill Impact Component of the RESTORE Act.
 The ESA Team was selected and hired after a comprehensive, competitively procured process.
 The Contract between the Consortium and ESA is a not to exceed amount of \$2,722,780.
 The contract is performed on a work order basis.
 The Consortium also hired Nabors, Giblin & Nickerson as its General Counsel, also after a comprehensive, competitively procured process.
 The contract between the Consortium and NGN is a not to exceed amount of \$150,000 per year.
 The Consortium's Planning Grant Application was approved by the Restoration Council on June 23, 2016 and the award contract was executed on June 28.
 The grant award is in the amount of \$4,640,675.
+Analysis: